Every NASCAR Cup Series Driver’s Current Contract Status

 Kaulig Racing

 Kaulig Racing is revamped and revitalized in 2024 with a new yet familiar lineup.
 Both drivers have little to no information on their contracts; with their age and young prospects at Kaulig, these contracts could be just long enough to get Kaulig’s next generation to Cup.
-Allmendinger’s contract could be longer as he is the cornerstone of Kaulig Racing.
+However, team president Chris Rice confirmed to The Sporting News that Allmendinger will be back for 2026.

 Legacy Motor Club